Omi Scribe Cloud — Sub‑processors

 When we add or replace a sub‑processor that will process Customer Content or Service Data on our behalf, we will:

 1. Update this page at least 30 days before the new sub‑processor begins processing data (unless legally required to do so sooner).
+(Note: the Dutch Healthcare Addendum extends this to 3 months for customers who have signed that addendum.)

 2. Notify Customers who have subscribed to sub‑processor change notifications.